cabforum/code-signing/docs/CSBR.md

             1. Acceptable financial institution documents include:

-               a.
-A major credit card, provided that it contains an expiration date and it has not expired'
+               1. A major credit card, provided that it contains an expiration date and it has not expired'
-               b.
-A debit card from a regulated financial institution, provided that it contains an expiration date and it has not expired,
+               2. A debit card from a regulated financial institution, provided that it contains an expiration date and it has not expired,
-               c.
-A mortgage statement from a recognizable lender that is less than six months old,
+               3. A mortgage statement from a recognizable lender that is less than six months old,
-               d.
-A bank statement from a regulated financial institution that is less than six months old.
+               4. A bank statement from a regulated financial institution that is less than six months old.

             2. Acceptable non-financial documents include:

-               a.
-Recent original utility bills or certificates from a utility company confirming the arrangement to pay for the services at a fixed address (not a mobile/cellular telephone bill),
+               1. Recent original utility bills or certificates from a utility company confirming the arrangement to pay for the services at a fixed address (not a mobile/cellular telephone bill),
-               b.
-A copy of a statement for payment of a lease, provided that the statement is dated within the past six months,
+               2. A copy of a statement for payment of a lease, provided that the statement is dated within the past six months,
-               c.
-A certified copy of a birth certificate,
+               3. A certified copy of a birth certificate,
-               d.
-A local authority tax bill for the current year,
+               4. A local authority tax bill for the current year,
-               e.
-A certified copy of a court order, such as a divorce certificate, annulment papers, or adoption papers.
+               5. A certified copy of a court order, such as a divorce certificate, annulment papers, or adoption papers.

        The Third-Party Validator performing the face-to-face validation MUST: